 The Epson PictureMate PM-400 delivers color rendition on par with the full-size models and is surprisingly faithful to the original image.
 Conversely, the machine is limited to the smaller formats, maxing out at 5" x 7", which might be a good thing since the image resolution is poor.
 Additionally, this machine costs a pretty penny for a mid-size printer.
-Yet, when you add up all the pros and cons, if you want high-end results without having to go all in on a full-size machine, this model is definitely worth a look for the casual photographer.Editor's Note: We updated this review of the Epson PictureMate PM-400 on March 28, 2022, to take a closer look at value and to find comparisons with other similar products.
+Yet, when you add up all the pros and cons, if you want high-end results without having to go all-in on a full-size machine, this model is worth a look for the casual photographer.Editor's Note: We updated this review of the Epson PictureMate PM-400 on March 28, 2022, to take a closer look at value and to find comparisons with other similar products.

 Epson PictureMate PM-400 Review

 Pros: Great color rendition, good dynamic range, good tonal range